Sabari729090/Sabari7290/README.md

 Sabari729090.github.io
 =====================

-***This is a copied and modified code From Jonathan McGlone (http://jmcglone.com).I'm A beginer And I'm taking efforts to get some knowledge in web pages(http://hankquinlan.github.io).
-I used this guide to develop this page (http://jmcglone.com/guides/github-pages).***
+***This is a copied and modified code From Jonathan McGlone ( http://jmcglone.com ).
+I'm A beginer And I'm taking efforts to get some knowledge in web pages ( http://hankquinlan.github.io ).
+I used this guide to develop this page ( http://jmcglone.com/guides/github-pages ).***